atudomain/raspberry-ubuntu-network/README.md

 The device should now be reachable via:
  - local network using wifi
- - internal network using ethernet and vlan 10
+ - internal network using ethernet and vlan VLAN_ID
  - direct connection using ethernet and DHCP